Getting Better Cellular Data Speeds

 If you can visually see the cell tower, there is a good chance your cellular device can too.

-An antenna at the top of a tall mast has nothing but clear air around it and help get over buildings and local area terrain.
-But go too high, and you start to contend with signal loss over the cabling.
+An RVer or boater might mount an antenna at the top of a tall mast, surrounded by clear air, which helps overcome buildings and local terrain.
+However, if you go too high, you start to contend with signal loss over the cabling.

 Interference